Flyspeck101/blog/index.md

 1. It is hard to make this look like a proper blog with MD and my limited time, so be aware that most of these pages will likely look just like simple webpages.
 2. I am a muffin.
 Please consider my capability before criticising me unnecessarily.

+Every week, I will post a new article.
+These may be to do with Tetris, or they may be to do with BattleTabs.
+It depends on which one I feel like writing about.

 ## List of articles (most recent to least recent)

 - [[TETRIS] Openers I use](articles/2022-05-30.html)